transcriptionpro/wuc-new/_posts/2016-01-29-bitcoin-trading.md

 ---
 layout: post
-title: Bitcoin Trading How-to Guide & Strategies
+title: Bitcoin Trading How-to Guide and Strategies
 author: Jordan Tuwiner
 authorurl: /jordan-tuwiner/
 description: Learn how to trade Bitcoin in this Bitcoin trading guide.